ukmda/ukmda-dataprocessing/archive/README.md

-    stage2 --> consol[runDistrib waits for containers to finish then consolidate the data] consol --> repo[runDistrib creates file of latest matches] repo --> stats[runDistrib syncs the solved orbit files back to S3 and backs up the data] stats --> idxpg[findAllMatches creates some stats updates website index pages and sends the daily report] idxpg --> d[FINISHED]
+    stage2 --> consol[runDistrib waits for containers to finish then consolidate the data] consol --> repo[runDistrib creates file of latest matches] repo --> stats[runDistrib syncs the solved orbit files back to S3 and backs up the data] stats --> idxpg[findAllMatches creates some stats, updates website index pages and sends the daily report] idxpg --> d[FINISHED]
 ```